Life of Agony: Ugly (1995–1996)

 River Runs Red was followed by the more emotional Ugly album in 1995.
 It was produced by Steve Thompson, who would become a Grammy winner in later years.
 The album peaked at No. 153 on the Billboard 200, the band's first appearance on a Billboard chart.
 "Lost At 22" and "Let's Pretend" were both released as singles, but did not chart.
+Following the release of Ugly, Life of Agony began touring alongside Anthrax and Deftones before embarking on an US arena tour with Ozzy Osbourne and Korn.